Inequality as a System Feature, Not a Bug

 Format: Critical Essay | Target Word Length: 4,000–6,000

-This critical essay argues the classical Islamic jurisprudential framing of zakat – the 2.5% obligatory wealth tax paid by Muslims to the poor – as a property right inhering in wealth itself and not a charity.
-The framing of zakat as "Islamic almsgiving" represents a category error and forces the concept into the inherently different economic logic of capitalism.
+This critical essay argues for the classical Islamic jurisprudential framing of zakat (obligatory annual transfer of a portion of qualifying wealth from the rich to the poor) as a property right of the poor in the wealth of the rich, not as charity.
+The modern framing of zakat as "Islamic almsgiving" represents a category error, in which a rights-based juridical obligation is subsumed into the capitalist logic of voluntary giving.

 Timur Kuran's objection is the one to beat: if zakat is structural, then why does it function today as a charity and does no real structural work?
 His conclusion, that the idea of Islamic economics is mainly rhetorical, is credible prima-facia.
 Confronting this objection with support from Asad Zaman and Mehmet Asutay, the piece includes a short genealogical coda: Islamic economics today does seem like a derivative formalist exercise, but that condition is neither natural nor the result of fair competition between the two systems – it is the result of specific colonial legal violence in the 19th-20th centuries (CE).
 The economic architecture that made zakat structural was dismantled: property law, monetary base, productive infrastructure, and political authority have all been systematically disassembled and re-shaped by the imposed (and incompatible) capitalist categories.